www.scantips.com

 Relative to the other light, 23 = 8, means in 2x steps, our light is doubled 3 times, or 8 times more light or power, because 23 = 8.
 So log₂(8) = 3, which is that exponent of the base 2.
 And photo EV is about these 2x steps of intensity.
 1 EV is 2x value, 2 EV is 4x, 3 EV is 8x.
 EV is computed as EV = log₂(intensity ratio).

-What's the purpose of Logarithms: From the 1600s until the later parts of the 1900s (before computers, the time basically from John Napier and Newton until after Einstein), complex math was done manually with logarithms that provided adding and subtracting log values, instead of tedious long multiplication/division of big numbers.
-The logarithm values were looked up in log tables (a book of log values), typically about 8 significant digits, which showed the precomputed logarithm values.
-John Napier (1550-1617, Scotland) was not the actual inventor of logarithms, but in 1614, he named them, made them useful, and published and popularized the use of them as computing tools.
-He gets the credit for logarithms.
+What's the purpose of Logarithms: From the 1600s until the later parts of the 1900s (before computers, the time basically from John Napier and Newton until after Einstein), complex math of large numbers was done manually with logarithms that provided adding or subtracting log values, instead of tedious long multiplication/division of big numbers.
+The logarithm values were looked up in log tables (a book of log values), typically 6 or 8 significant digits, which showed the precomputed logarithm values.
+John Napier (1550-1617, Scotland) was the inventor of their usefulness for computing.
+In 1614, he named them, made them useful, and published and popularized the use of logarithms as computing tools.
+Napier first published his work on logarithms in 1614 under the title Mirifici logarithmorum canonis descriptio, which translates literally as A Description of the Wonderful Table of Logarithms.
+He certainly gets all the credit for the usefulness of logarithms.

-(the log values are looked up in a printed log table book)
+(The log values were looked up in a printed log table book, or from a calculator today.)

 The value of PI is 3.14159 and this log10(3.14159) is 0.4971495

-That is two log lookups, three additions, and one inverse lookup, as opposed to three six-digit multiplies.
+That is done with two log lookups, three additions, and one inverse lookup, as opposed to three six-digit multiplies.
+And large manual multiplies can easily contain an error in some step.
+Adding is much easier and more reliable.

-A slide rule might get 46800, but more than 3 significant digits precision is pushing it.
-The log data used here had 6 significant digits, but many log tables have 8 digits precision.
+Large precise math operations before computers routinely used pencils and logarithms.
+Slide rules are based on logarithms, but their printed scale precision might get 46800 on this example (which is often a useful approximate result), but more than 3 significant digits precision is doubtful on a sliderule.
+Many log tables have 8 digits precision.
+You need 8 digits precision to acquire precise 8 digit values.
 It doesn't matter which log base you use so long as you use the same base consistently everywhere, from start to finish.
-Except photography EV has to be base 2.
+Except photography EV has to be base 2 (powers of 2 for 2x Exposure values).

-Exponents with logarithms were vastly easier than a pencil too.
+Exponents with logarithms were vastly easier than just a pencil.

-Logarithms end up using a log table inverse lookup (or the modern calculator INV key).
-Logs make this exponent problem take maybe only a couple of minutes, but even just 86 takes awhile with only a pencil without logarithms.
+Logarithms end up using a log table inverse lookup (or the modern calculator INV Log keys).
+Logs make this exponent problem take maybe only a minute or so, but 86 takes awhile (depending on precision needed) with only a pencil without logarithms.
 One log lookup, one actual multiplication by the exponent, and one inverse lookup.
+Logarithms were a really big deal, universally used.
+But calculators do it today.

-Before computer chips, manual multiplication and division of large numbers could be done easier by just adding and subtracting logarithms on paper.
-Logarithms also allowed invention of slide rules which also worked by adding and subtracting distances on logarithmic scales (using lengths on the sticks marked with logarithmic scales).
-Logarithms and slide rules are not so main stream today, but they were the available computing method from about 1614 for about 360 years.
-OK, there were mechanical calculators that did multiply and divide, but they were quite slow and expensive for the times.
-The slide rule just marked the logarithms on a sliding stick (adding or subtracting length from another marked stick), which was easy to use, and faster, but it only had precision of perhaps about 3 significant digits (maybe 4 digits at the 1 end and 2 digits at the 10 end), but still good approximations often adequate, except for exact penny values in banking.
+Before computers, manual multiplication and division of large numbers could be done easier and more accurately by just adding and subtracting logarithms on paper.
+Logarithms also allowed invention of slide rules which worked by adding and subtracting distances on logarithmic scales (by sliding lengths on the sticks marked with logarithmic scales).
+Logarithms and slide rules are not so main stream today, but they were the common computing method for about 450 years.
+Towards the end, there were mechanical calculators that did multiply and divide, but they were slow and expensive.
+The slide rule just marked the logarithms on a sliding stick (adding or subtracting length from another marked stick), which was easy to use, and faster, but it only had precision of perhaps about 3 significant digits (maybe 4 digits at the 1 end and 2 digits at the 10 end), but still gave good approximations often adequate, except for the exact penny values in banking.
 To improve precision, two foot long slide rules were available, but not popular.
 It was not until the 1970s that transistor calculators came available, which certainly was a whole new world then.
-But until then, slide rules and/or logarithms were dear to the heart of very many people, including all engineers and engineering students.
+But until then, slide rules and/or logarithms were dear to the heart of very many people.
+Engineering students carried them around hanging from their belt.

 And there is also the basic fact that exponents and logarithms are inverse math functions.